luismartinezs/restaurant-reservation-system/README.md

     - [ ] from the /account/reservations page
 - [x] User can do a reservation
 - [x] Supabase: security and RLS
-- [ ] clean up code
+- [x] clean up code
-  - [ ] review folder structure adherence to best practices
+  - [x] review folder structure adherence to best practices
-  - [ ] order imports following best practices
+  - [-] order imports following best practices
 - [ ] setup storyblok CMS to create restaurants landings (this is another one week project)

 ## Known bugs / missing features (marked with *)